-Ms. Yingmei Yang.
-Immediately prior to the closing of the Offering, Mr. Wu will resign from her position of Interim Chief Financial Officer and will be appointed to be the director of the post-closing issuer.
+Ms. Vingmei Yang.
+Immediately prior to the closing of the Offering, Ms. Yang will resign from her position of Interim Chief Financial Officer and will be appointed to be the director of the post-closing issuer.
 Ms. Yang has served as our interim Chief Financial Officer since March 15, 2018 and on our board of directors since April 1, 2020.
 Ms. Yang has served as the director of Newegg since July 2018.
-In addition, she has acted as the Vice President of Hangzhou Lianluo Interactive Information Technology Co., Ltd., a major shareholder of the Company since February, 2018.
-From January, 2015 to February, 2018, Ms. Yang has served as Chief Financial Officer and Vice President of Lianluo Interactive.
-From February, 2013 to January, 2015, Ms. Yang was the Chief Financial Officer and Secretary of Board of Beijing Digit Horizon Technology Limited, the predecessor of Lianluo Interactive.
+In addition, she has acted as the Vice President of Hangzhou Lianluo Interactive Information Technology Co., Ltd., a major shareholder of the Company, since February, 2018 to September 2020.
+From January, 2015 to February, 2018, Ms. Yang served as Chief Financial Officer and Vice President of Lianluo Interactive.
+From February, 2013 to January, 2015, Ms. Yang was the Chief Financial Officer and Secretary of the Board of Beijing Digit Horizon Technology Limited, the predecessor of Lianluo Interactive.
 Ms. Yang currently also serves on the board of directors of Newegg Inc.

 Mr. Richard Zhiqiang Chang.
 Mr. Chang has served as our independent director since 2016.
 Mr. Richard Chang has been CEO of Beijing Zhineng Technology Co., Ltd. in Beijing China since October 2015.
 Prior to that position, he served as a Key Account Manager and Business VP at AREVA Inc. in Beijing, China from 2013 through October 2015 and Chief Representative and Regional VP at Ventyx Inc. in Atlanta, Georgia from July 2009 to July 2013.
-Mr. Chang earned a master's degree in computer science in 1997 from the University of Texas as Dallas, a master's degree in automation in 1990 from Shanghai Jiaotong University and a bachelor's degree in automation in 1985 from the same school.
+Mr. Chang earned a master's degree in computer science in 1997 from the University of Texas at Dallas, a master's degree in automation in 1990 from Shanghai Jiaotong University and a bachelor's degree in automation in 1985 from the same school.
+Mr. Chang will resign from his position of the independent director upon closing.

 Mr. Bin Pan.
 Mr. Pan has served as our independent director since October 2016.
-Mr. Bin Pan is the Chairman of Shanghai Hubo Investment Management Co., Ltd. He is also the independent director of Hangzhou Lianluo Interactive Information Technology Co.
-Ltd., Shanghai Yaoji Playing Card Co., Ltd, Shenzhen Prolto Supply Chain Management Co., Ltd and Shanghai Zhixin Electric Co., Ltd. Mr. Pan has been a partner in Shanghai Capital Law & Partners law firm since June 2004.
+Mr. Bin Pan is the Chairman of Shanghai Hubo Investment Management Co., Ltd. He is also the independent director of Wanxiang Qianchao Co., Ltd, Zhejiang Jolly Pharmaceutical Co., Ltd. and Shanghai Zhixin Electric Co., Ltd. In addition, Mr. Pan has been a partner in Shanghai Capital Law & Partners law firm since June 2004.
 He used to be the vice-president at the investment banking division of China Southern Securities Co., Ltd. from March 1997 to June 2004.
+From 2015 to 2018, Mr. Pan was an independent director of Hangzhou Lianluo.
 Mr. Pan earned his master's degree in International Economic Law from Shanghai University of International Business and Economics in 1997 and his bachelor's degree in 1994 from Huazhong University of Science and Technology University.
+Mr. Pan will resign from his position of the independent director upon closing.